IEEE 802.1X: Implementations

 ChromeOS has supported 802.1X since mid-2011.

-macOS has offered native support since Mac OS X Panther.

 Avenda Systems provides a supplicant for Windows, Linux and macOS.
 They also have a plugin for the Microsoft NAP framework.
 Avenda also offers health checking agents.

 Windows

 Windows defaults to not responding to 802.1X authentication requests for 20 minutes after a failed authentication.
 This can cause significant disruption to clients.

 The block period can be configured using the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\dot3svc\BlockTime DWORD value (HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\wlansvc\BlockTime for wireless networks) in the registry (entered in minutes).
 A hotfix is required for Windows XP SP3 and Windows Vista SP2 to make the period configurable.

 Wildcard server certificates are not supported by EAPHost, the Windows component that provides EAP support in the operating system.
 The implication of this is that when using a commercial certification authority, individual certificates must be purchased.

 Windows XP

 Windows XP has major issues with its handling of IP address changes resulting from user-based 802.1X authentication that changes the VLAN and thus subnet of clients.
 Microsoft has stated that it will not backport the SSO feature from Vista that resolves these issues.

 If users are not logging in with roaming profiles, a hotfix must be downloaded and installed if authenticating via PEAP with PEAP-MSCHAPv2.